dhanyn10/mfm-gdrive/README.md

 2. you will redirected to Google Drive API authorization forms, follow the instructions until you get the **authorization key**
 3. **copy and paste** the authorization key to application input form and **press enter from your keyboard**.
 4. **Left sidebar** shows you folder view; **right sidebar** shows you files and folder.
 If you need to return back to previous(parent) folder, you can click to folder **"..."**
 5. choose any files you needed to change the names by checking it's **checkbox**.
 If you need to choose all files and/or folder, you can use **toggle button Select All** to checking them faster.
+Also you can choose multiple files by using `shift + click`
 6. And finally, click **Go** button to execute the rename function.

 ## Features Example